AdelKS/LinuxGamingGuide/README.md

 ## Compositor / desktop effects

 The compositor is the part of your DE that adds desktop transparency effects and animations.
 In games, this can result in a noticeable loss in fps and added input lag.
 Some DEs properly detect the fullscreen application and disable compositing for that window, others don't.
 Gnome, if recent enough, disables the compisitor for fullscreen apps.
 Luckily, apparently, Lutris has a system option called Disable desktop effects which will disable compositing when you launch the game and restore it when you close it.
+After finding the command to disable your compositor, you can configure [GameMode](#gamemode) to run the commands to disable and enable it.

 ## Benchmarks